erikrikarddaniel/tunis_course_2017/SETUP.md

   $ cd ~/dev
   $ git clone https://github.com/erikrikarddaniel/biomakefiles.git

---> The data
+### The data

-When distributed, this
+When distributed, this WORK IN PROGRESS.